facebookarchive/skybison/README.md

 # Welcome to Skybison!

-Skybison is an unmaintained and experimental performance-oriented greenfield implementation of Python 3.8.
+Skybison is experimental performance-oriented greenfield implementation of Python 3.8.
 It contains a number of performance optimizations, including: small objects; a moving GC; hidden classes; bytecode inline caching; type-specialized bytecode; an experimental template JIT.

 ## Is this supported?

 No.

-Even though the project is no longer under active development, we've made Skybison publicly available in the hopes that people might find its history and internals interesting, or maybe even useful.
+Even though the project is no longer under active development internally, we've made Skybison publicly available in the hopes that people might find its history and internals interesting, or maybe even useful.
 It has not been polished or documented for anyone else's use.

 We cannot commit to fixing external bug reports or reviewing pull requests.
 That said, if you have experience in dynamic language runtimes and have ideas